 Are you toying with the idea of opening a Christmas Club account?
-It may sound like a retro idea out of the movie “Elf,” with glitter and snowflakes, but a Christmas Club (or Holiday Club account) is simply a short-term savings fund that can help you plan for and manage the annual spending blizzard.
-The strategy can be smart, since during the 2021 holiday spend, 36% of consumers went into debt, owing an average of $1,249, according to a recent survey.
+It may sound like a retro idea, but a Christmas Club (or Holiday Club account) is simply a short-term savings fund that can help you plan for and manage the annual spending blizzard.
+The strategy can be smart, since during the most recent season, consumers spent a whopping $964 billion, according to the National Retail Foundation.

-Pacing yourself to save in advance of the holiday crush is great, but the pros and cons of a Christmas Club account are not always crystal-clear.
-Learn the details of these accounts here, including:
+Pacing yourself to save in advance of the holiday crush is great, but there can be pros and cons of a Christmas Club account.
+Learn the details here.

 What Is a Christmas Club Account?